uct-cbio/ngs-academy/_posts/2021-09-01-Software-Carpentries-Course-2021.md

 main_menu: courses
 permalink: /:year/:title
 category: past-course
 course_overview : The Carpentries virtual training workshop was a pre-course to our bioinformatics NGS course.
 The main focus for this virtual training was to introduce some powerful tools that would allow users to perform complex and powerful tasks, often with just a few keystrokes or lines of code.
-This helped users to automate repetitive tasks, and easily combine smaller tasks into larger, more powerful workflows.
+This helped participants to automate repetitive tasks, easily combine smaller tasks into larger and more powerful workflows.
 start_date: 2021-06-28
 end_date: 2021-07-22
 group: group1